 All landscaping required shall be maintained in a neat and healthy condition.
-Such Maintenance shall be an ongoing obligation of the owner of the property and prompt replacement shall be made of any damaged materials.
+Such Maintenance shall be an ongoing obligation of the owner of the property and prompt replacement shall be made of diseased, damaged or dead plant materials.

-7.2.6 Enforcement
+7.2.6 Penalty for Violation

-Should any person fail to comply with the requirements of this chapter, such failure shall constitute a violation as set forth in Section 20-17 and 21-2 of the City Ordinance.
+Should any person fail to comply with the requirements of this chapter, such failure shall constitute a violation and punishable as set forth in Section 20-17 of the City Ordinance.
+As stated therein, any violation of this Code or Chapter 20 of the City Code shall be punishable by a fine up to Two thousand dollars (\$2,000) per day the violation exists.